Bibby Stockholm evacuation shows 'startling incompetence'

 - Published

-The evacuation of the government's Bibby Stockholm barge amid fears of a Legionella outbreak was the result of "startling incompetence", a senior Conservative has said.
+The evacuation of the government's Bibby Stockholm barge amid fears of Legionella being found was the result of "startling incompetence", a senior Conservative has said.

 All 39 migrants were removed after traces of Legionella bacteria were found in the on-board water system.